-The first one will allow you to compile a working Kernel, but without support for Magisk.
+Applying only the first one will allow you to compile a working Kernel, but without support for Magisk.
 In order to do that you will need to apply the second patch as well.
-The latter backports the support for mnt namespace from Kernel 3.8
+The second one backports the support for mnt namespace from Kernel 3.8

 rm -rf android/omni/kernel/asus/tegra3

 Execute again step 6, to download the repositories.